 Start today with a 14-day free trial.

 All payments are processed securely through Airbnb’s online payment system.
 Guests are charged when a reservation is made, and hosts are paid 24 hours after check-in.

-If your guest is staying at your rental for 28+ nights, you’ll receive your payout monthly for their reservation.
+If your guest stays at your rental for 28+ nights, you’ll receive your monthly payout for their reservation.
 If you have multiple Airbnb listings with check-ins on the same day, your funds will usually be deposited as a single payout.
 If you set a minimum payout amount, your payout won’t be released until that amount is met.

-Payment options vary depending on the country, but how you collect payment is up to you.
+Depending on the country, payment options vary, but how you collect payment is up to you.
 You can choose direct deposit, PayPal, Western Union, or several other options.

 Still not sure whether Airbnb is the right platform for listing your property?
 Check out our article to learn more about the pros and cons of Airbnb hosting.

 Airbnb and Vrbo are among the best international vacation rental platforms that have gained popularity among travelers and property owners.
 Choosing which one would best fit your rental property, or whether you should list it on both, could seem tricky at first.
 This post will help you get started.

 Looking to start Airbnb and can’t decide how to create a suitable name for it?
 Coming up with a catchy Airbnb title is one of the essential aspects of optimizing your listing.
 In this article, you’ll find useful tips on how to create attention-grabbing Airbnb titles along with some Airbnb names ideas for inspiration.